-Growth Solutions - NRC's growth solutions are subscription-based services that include measurement of community perception (Market Insights), brand tracking (BrandArc) and advertising testing (AdVoice).
+Growth Solutions - NRC's growth solutions are subscription-based services that include measurement of community perception (Market Insights), brand tracking (BrandArc), advertising testing (AdVoice) and physician reputation management (Reputation).
 Market Insights is the largest online U.S. healthcare survey, measuring the opinions and behaviors of 270,000 healthcare consumers in the top 250 markets across the country annually.
 Market Insights is a syndicated survey that provides clients with an independent third-party source of information that is used to understand consumer preferences and optimize marketing strategies.
 BrandArc is a solution that enables clients to measure brand value and build brand equity in their markets.
 AdVoice is a solution that helps NRC's clients evaluate and optimize advertising efficiency and consumer recall.
+The Reputation offering provides a five star rating metric and patient comments derived from actual patient survey data to complement online physician information and, in turn, drive new patient acquisition and grow online physician reputation.
 The Company's growth solutions have historically been marketed under the Healthcare Market Guide and Ticker brands.